Full-time Student Loan Funding

 Your assessed Financial Need is then compared with the student aid Loan Limits allowed for your study period.
 The lesser of these two amounts is what you are eligible to receive.

-For more information on what kinds of grants or bursaries are offered through your provincial loan program, visit the appropriate provincial loan page province or territory of residency page.
+For more information on what kinds of grants are offered through your province or territory, visit the student assistance program offered through your province or territory.

-If you feel like you haven’t been fairly assessed or have had a change of circumstances since your application, contact the Student Awards and Financial Aid Office to have someone review your original assessment and help you prepare an appeal.
+If you feel like you haven’t been fairly assessed or have had a change of circumstances since your application, contact the to have someone review your original assessment and help you prepare an appeal.

-If you don’t receive enough government funding, or you don’t qualify for government funding at all, may want to look into securing a Student Line of Credit through a bank.
+If you don’t get enough government funding or you don’t qualify for government funding at all, you may want to look into securing a Student Line of Credit through a bank

 - Click Detailed fee information